jonidelv/generator-create-redux-app/README.md

 npm uninstall recompose --save
 ```
 **Note**<br>
-If you do this recompose generating a pure component
-will throw an error because it needs recompose to work.
+If you uninstall recompose, generating a pure component from the command line (`npm run generate`) will throw an error.

 ## Redux Actions